Functional medicine: Reception

 In 2014, the American Academy of Family Physicians withdrew course credits for functional medicine courses, having identified some of its treatments as "harmful and dangerous".
-In 2018, it partly lifted the ban, but only to allow overview classes, but not to teach its practice.
+In 2018, it partly lifted the ban, but only to allow overview classes, not to teach its practice.

-The opening of centers for functional medicine at the Cleveland Clinic Foundation and at the George Washington University was described by Gorski as an "unfortunate" example of quackery infiltrating academic medical centers.
+The opening of centers for functional medicine at the Cleveland Clinic and George Washington University was described by David Gorski as an "unfortunate" example of "quackademia" – that is, a quackery infiltrating academic medical centers.